dariogarcia/dariogarcia.github.io/_posts/2022-09-25-better_images_ai.md

 ---
 layout: post
-title: Original AI art for the Better Images of AI initiative
+title: AI art for the Better Images of AI initiative
 date: 2022-09-25 00:00:00 +0300
 description: A gallery with some images I have produced, inspired by the Better Image of AI initiative.
 img: better\_images\_ai/better19.png